-The best log management tools for Windows, Linux, and Mac
+The best log management tools and analysis software for Windows, Linux, and Mac

 Unfortunately, Analog was discontinued back in 2010 but you may find our following list of log management and analysis tools useful to help you find an alternative.
-Our criteria in selecting the following tools are mainly their robustness in diverse industry use cases, the ease of use and installation, extensive documentation and support, and overall performance and features.
+Our criteria in selecting the following log analysis software is mainly focused on their robustness in diverse industry use cases, the ease of use and installation, extensive documentation and support, and overall performance and features.

 This software runs on the Windows Server operating system, but it is not limited to managing logged events that only arise on Windows.
 The manager is a cross-platform utility that will deal with all of your system logging tasks, no matter which operating system they come from.

-An amazing feature of this log manager is that it will verify the information in your log files by separately tracking live data.
-This is a great security feature in these days of advanced persistent threats when hackers regularly change log files to cover their tracks.
+An amazing feature of this log manager is that it will verify the information in your log files by separately tracking real-time data.
+This is a great security feature in these days of advanced persistent threats when hackers regularly changelog files to cover their tracks.
 This is an example of how the SolarWinds Security Event Manager extends beyond the historical need to check what happened when things go wrong.

 Today, log file management has become a function of system security and data integrity routines.
 Thanks to the EU’s new GDPR requirements, data protection has become a vitally important system administration priority.
 The need to patch data leaks quickly makes log files a primary source of information.
 Extra features of this tool include USB memory stick management and event analysis functions.

 This log manager is also a good choice for sites that require standards compliance.
-The Log and Event Manager automatically generates HIPAA, PCI DSS, SOX, ISO, NCUA, FISMA, FERPA, GLBA, NERC CIP, GPG13, DISA STIG reports to demonstrate compliance, or highlight gaps for remedial action.
+The Log and Event Manager automatically generates HIPAA, PCI DSS, SOX, ISO, NCUA, FISMA, FERPA, GLBA, NERC CIP, GPG13, DISA STIG reports demonstrating compliance or highlight gaps for remedial action.

 The ManageEngine EventLog Analyzer is more than a log file server.
 It is an intrusion detection system that looks for threats to the network.